grierson/grierson/structure.md

 `Pure` = Deterministic + No side effects

-Given the same input you will always receive the same output, regardless of how many times it's called or when it's called.
+Given the same inputs returns the same output.
+Regardless of how many times it's called or when it's called.

 It also means it doesn't perform any `Side effects` ([more](#what-is-impure-code)).